The two wounds in the Hands,

 “I have asked Our Lady to keep the Society hidden in the five wounds of Jesus.”
 (Saint Teresa of Calcutta)

-March 1949.
+In 1946, Mother Teresa received the inspiration to found the Missionaries of Charity in response to Christ’s plea that she makes Him known to the poorest of the poor by her humble service of love.
+She envisioned a congregation of women and received her first companion in March 1949.
 The “little Society” of twelve members was officially established on 7 October 1950.
 The religious branches include the Sisters, followed by the Brothers on 25 March 1963, then the Contemplative Sisters on 25 June 1976, the Contemplative Brothers on 19 March 1979, and the Fathers on 31 October 1984.
 For diocesan priests, the Corpus Christi Movement was founded on 26 June 1981.

 For the laity, Mother Teresa established the Sick and Suffering co-workers on 13 January 1953 and the Co-workers on 29 March 1969.
+The Lay Missionaries of Charity were founded on 13 April 1987.

 “A Missionary of Charity is a carrier of God’s love especially to the poorest of the poor, setting all on fire with love for Him and one another, a healing touch of God that cures all diseases; a soothing smile of God that warms all hearts; God own language of love that all hearts understand.”
 (Mother Teresa)